netgen/local-development-setup/docs/source/macos/nginx.rst

 Paths in the copied configuration files are already correct for macOS using MacPorts, so no adjustments are needed.

-To finish this step set permissions on the log directory:
+To finish this step set permissions on the log directory (don't forget to change the user):

 .. code:: console